bison logo

 Humidity measures the water content in a given volume of air.
 In highly humid conditions, water vapor in the air displaces oxygen.
 Low oxygen levels can affect ignition because oxygen is an element in the air that is ignited in the engine to burn fuel.

-diesel generators displayed on the lawn
+Diesel generators displayed on the lawn

 d) Rating generators